 During the open house, families also had the opportunity to meet and get-to-know their student’s teacher.
 Staff at Rosemont were especially happy with the outcome of the Open House.
 Veteran staff members stated that the Open House was the largest Open House in the past ten years.

-For most families, this is only a small relief in relation to the amount of repairs and recovery that it will take to heal from the storm.
+For most families, this is only a small relief in relation to the number of repairs and recovery that it will take to heal from the storm.
 Rosemont Elementary is playing a huge role in that recovery by providing a source of support for their families in the weeks to come.

 If you are interested in learning more about the School Market program, please contact Cheyanna Johnson at CJohnson@feedhopenow.org.